Sanaria: History

 Sanaria moved into its first facility in Rockville, MD in July 2003 supported by a phase I Small Business Innovation Research (SBIR) grant from the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH) and subsequently by a $4.09M grant from the United States Army Medical Research Acquisition Activity Group to further develop its vaccine.
 In 2007, Sanaria received a $29.3-million grant from the Bill and Melinda Gates Foundation (BMGF), administered through the PATH Malaria Vaccine Initiative (MVI) which supported the construction of Sanaria's manufacturing facility in Rockville, MD.
 In 2009, Sanaria received approval from the FDA to test PfSPZ Vaccine in human trials.
-Sanaria® PfSPZ Vaccine is highly protective against Pf malaria transmitted by controlled human malaria infection (CHMI) and naturally transmitted malaria.
+Sanaria® PfSPZ Vaccine is highly protective against Pf malaria transmitted by controlled human malaria infection (CHMI) and naturally transmitted Pf malaria in Africa for ywo years without intervening booster doses, including during pregnancy.
 PfSPZ Vaccine received FDA Fast Track Designation in 2016.
-Sanaria's second generation baccine,PfSPZ-CVac (CQ) has shown even stronger protection against CHMI at a much lower dose than PfSPZ Vaccine.
-Sanaria® PfSPZ-LARC2 Vaccine, developed most recently, has been manufactured and is expected to be assessed in clinical trials in 2022 and 2023.
+Sanaria's second generation vaccine, PfSPZ-CVac (CQ) has shown stronger protection against CHMI at a 4-5-fold lower dose.
+Recently developed Sanaria® PfSPZ-LARC2 Vaccine,is planned to be assessed in clinical trials in late 2024 and 2025 in the US, Germany, and Burkina Faso.
+It is expected to have the safety profile of PfSPZ Vaccine and as good, if not better, potency/efficacy, as PfSPZ-CVac.